 Onassis Festival NY

 This annual festival of arts and ideas, inaugurated in 2015, explores the contemporary relevance of the classical tradition through adventurous programs and newly commissioned artworks.
 These cultural initiatives foster important collaborations between Greek and American artists.
 Music, dance, talks, film, theater and more occur over the course of days for audiences of all ages.
 Important characters from Greek myth, and the messages they communicate through time, lay the foundation for festival themes.
-The first trilogy of festivals draws from the myths of Narcissus, Antigone, and Dionysus.
+The first two festivals drew from the myths of Narcissus and Antigone.

 Think and drink with the greatest minds in the world!
 This annual Symposium is designed for lively, convivial conversation and rejuvenates the ancient Greek tradition of wine and thoughtful discussion with world-renowned thinkers, artists, writers, and philosophers.
 The following symposia have taken place in the Onassis Cultural Center New York Gallery:

 Drawing from Greek tradition and veering into exploratory new directions, Onassis Cultural Center New York music concerts are popular events.
 Watch and listen to recent concerts below.